vinterskogen/laravel-uploaded-image/README.md

 **Note**:

-Before start handling file like with an image you have to be sure it is actually an image.
-You have to apply some [request form validation](https://laravel.com/docs/master/validation#form-request-validation) constraints on input (if you haven't done that yet, of course).
+To be sure the file you are going to handle like an image is actually an image file, you have to apply [request form validation](https://laravel.com/docs/master/validation#form-request-validation) constraints on your controller's input (if you haven't done that yet, of course).

 ### Basic image handling methods